Dr. Fabio H. Santos

 Rüdesheimer Str.
 54-56

-I do not offer regular office hours in Berlin at the moment due to a substitute professorship in Aarhus.
+I do not offer regular office hours in Berlin at the moment due to a guest professorship in Aarhus from August 2021 to June 2022.
 Please feel free to contact me if you wish to talk via email or webex, stating your specific concern.

 I supervise BA and MA theses in my areas of expertise (see personal profile) and of students who have succesfully completed one of my courses.
 Only in exceptional cases will I co-supervise students from outside the Institute for Latin American Studies.
 From all students wishing to work with me, I expect a research draft (1-2 pages) and, in a second step, a more detailed project outline (8-10 pages).

 - Doctorate (Sociology, dissertation: "Bridging Fluid Borders.
 Entanglements in the French-Brazilian Borderland", summa cum laude), Freie Universität Berlin, 2019